 Presentations

 Ms. Thevenin frequently speaks on different aspects of international dispute resolution at seminars and conferences worldwide.
-She has also been a guest lecturer at Cornell Law School, Fordham Law School, the University of Miami Law School and the Washington College of Law, among others.
+She has also been a guest lecturer at Cornell Law School, Fordham Law School, the University of Miami Law School, and the Washington College of Law, among others.

 Training Engagements

-Recent Publications
+Relevant Publications

 Languages

-Representative Clients, Cases or Matters
+Representative Clients, Cases, or Matters

 - Arbitrator and mediator in international commercial disputes, the most recent of which includes:

-- Chair of ICC arbitration with French and Argentine parties involving the aviation industry
+- Chair of ICC arbitration with French and Argentine parties involving the aviation industry.

-- Chair of AAA arbitration involving the equestrian industry
+- Chair of AAA arbitration involving the equestrian industry.

-- Co-Arbitrator in ad hoc dispute involving an infrastructure project in the Caribbean
+- Co-Arbitrator in ad hoc dispute involving an infrastructure project in the Caribbean.

-- Co-Arbitrator in multimillion-dollar FINRA disputes
+- Co-Arbitrator in numerous multimillion-dollar FINRA disputes.

-- Mediator of disputes between Haitian and U.S. parties involving the hospitality industry
+- Mediator of disputes between Haitian and U.S. parties involving the hospitality industry.

 - Counsel and advisor representing: